 Claude Abeille Français, b.
 1930

-Claude Abeille is a sculptor, born in 1930 and elected member of the Académie des Beaux Arts in 1992.
+Claude Abeille is a sculptor, born in 1930 and was elected member of the Académie des Beaux Arts (Academy of Fine Art) in 1992.

 He lives and works in Montreuil and Romainville.